LinkedIn prospecting: a practical 7-step sales workflow

 This is where AI drafting can help, but only if the input is specific.
 An AI agent with just a name and title writes generic outreach faster.
 An agent with fit, signal, freshness, and a pain hypothesis can draft a useful first pass.
 We explain the decision boundary in when to use AI-personalized vs manual messages.

-Step 6: protect the account while you learn
+Protect the account while you learn

 Good LinkedIn prospecting is paced.
 Sending more does not help if it burns trust with buyers or pushes the account into warning territory.
 Start with low daily volume, review early drafts, and increase only when the replies justify it.